NethServer/nethsecurity-docs/qos.rst

 Advanced Configuration
 ====================

+QoS relies on an eBPF (Extended Berkeley Packet Filter) based classifier to set Differentiated Services Code Point (DSCP) fields in packets.
+This classification helps prioritize and manage network traffic efficiently.
+To maximize efficiency, QoS operates in the kernel space using eBPF technology.
+This ensures minimal overhead and minimal impact on system performance.
+In addition to IP and port-based rules, QoS allows you to define traffic rules based on DNS names, providing granular control over how traffic is classified and treated.

 While Qosify works effectively without extensive configuration, it can be further optimized by setting bandwidth limits and rules.
 Fine-tuning QoS parameters can result in even better network performance.